numenta/nupic.research/nupic/research/frameworks/vernon/README.md

 Mixins for advanced experiments
 ==============
-Mixins enable one to specificlaly inherit desired features from a particular parent class, without creating a rigid relationship between the parent and child.
+Mixins enable one to specifically inherit desired features from a particular parent class, without creating a rigid relationship between the parent and child.
 In Vernon this enables one to flexibly define new experiments.
 Depending on the execution order of the defined experiment, this will determine the class properties that are inherited and therefore the experiment that will be performed.

 As an example, one could define
 ```python